-- 1962 – The first augmentation mammoplasty was performed in 1962 using the Cronin-Gerow Implant, prosthesis
+- 1962 – The first augmentation mammoplasty was performed in 1962 using the Cronin-Gerow Implant (breast prosthesis).

-- 1964 – The French company Laboratories Arion developed and manufactured the saline breast implant, filled with saline
+- 1964 – The French company Laboratories Arion developed and manufactured saline filled breast implants.

 - 1976 – US Congress passes the 1976 Medical Device Amendments to the Federal Food, Drug, and Cosmetic Act.
 Breast Implants are classified as moderate risk (Class II) devices and required to comply with general controls and performance standards.
 The FDA reviews new breast implants through the 510(k) premarket notification process.

-- 1992 – The FDA decides that the manufacturers had not adequately addressed public concerns about certain complications.
+- 1992 – The FDA decides that breast implant manufacturers have not adequately addressed public concerns about certain

 The Breast Implant Adjunct Studies were created, so that data could be collected about device performance and safety in large groups of women.
-In order to make breast implants again available for elective cosmetic breast augmentation, the FDA requires manufacturers to submit premarket approval applications that contained data on safety and effectiveness – like a new product.
+In order to make breast implants available again for elective cosmetic breast augmentation, the FDA requires manufacturers to submit premarket approval applications containing data on safety and effectiveness – like a new product.
 Europe follows the lead, but removes restrictions after a few months, after reviewing the available literature and finding no links to serious systemic health issues.

 - 1993 – The next generation of Breast Implants (Allergan Style 410 and Mentor Contour Profile Gel), textured, anatomic, highly cohesive (nearly form stable), silicone gel filled breast implants are complete, tested, and ready for submission for FDA studies in the United States and Europe … and Europe takes the lead with early approval.